jfleck1/neo4j-example/README.md

 ## Running

+To run this project, choose either the Docker Compose method or the simple Docker method.

 ### Docker Compose
 Use Docker Compose to start both this container and the Neo4j database container.
 A `docker-compose.yml` file is located in this directory which includes all the necessary configurations and will use the `./conf` and `./data` for